ruano1983/dotfiles/.config/qtile/README.md

 ## widgets.py

 This module creates the widgets to then display them in the status bar.
+**For the WLAN widget, change the interface option to your system's.
+You can find it with the ifconfig or iwconfig commands.**

 ```
 from libqtile import widget